Walsh College: History

 In 1998 the Novi campus was opened and the Master of Business Administration (MBA) degree was introduced.
 The first online courses were offered in 1998.

 In 2001, the National Council for State Authorization Reciprocity Agreements (NC-SARA) granted Walsh College approval to offer full online degree programs and provided the college with a full ten-year extension on its accreditation.
 The first fully online degree, the Master of Science in Information Assurance, was offered in 2005.
 Walsh College is recognized by the National Security Agency as a Center of Academic Excellence in Information Assurance Education (CAE) for its curriculum that maps to the Committee for National Security Standards.
 It is also recognized by the National Security Agency and Department of Homeland Security as a Center of Academic Excellence in Cyber Defense (CAE-CD) programs.
 Since 2003, these agencies have renewed the college's designation as a U.S. Center of Academic Excellence for Information Assurance Education.

 In 2006, the NC-SARA gave the college approval to offer its first doctoral degree, the Doctor of Management (DM) in Executive Leadership.
 In the fall of 2007, the first student cohort entered the program.

-The college also received national recognition in April 2010 for a major grant to promote entrepreneurship among students and alumni.
+The college received recognition in April 2010 for a grant to promote entrepreneurship among students and alumni.
 The Blackstone Charitable Foundation of New York announced that it had selected Walsh College and Detroit's Wayne State University to share a $2 million grant to initiate Blackstone LaunchPad.

-Community

-Walsh College assists the community in ongoing volunteer efforts: Blackwell Institute in Detroit, Capuchin Soup Kitchen, Focus: HOPE, Gleaners, U.S. Marines, and Vets Returning Home, Inc.